Nagle Catholic College: Stella Maris Presentation College (1903–1993)

-St. Patrick's College (1925-1993)
+St. Patrick's College (1925–1993)

 On 22 June 1925, Bishop Richard Ryan wrote a plea to the Australian Provincial of the Christian Brothers for an opening of a new educational institution for males in Geraldton:

 Hence on 11 December, Brother Celsus O'Donnell arrived in Geraldton to prepare the opening of the new boarding college.
 On the school year of 1926, St Patrick's College was officially opened with Brother O'Donnell as the first principal.
-On the 15th of February, there was a reported sixty day boys and ten boarders in attendance.
+On 15 February, there was a reported sixty day boys and ten boarders in attendance.

 In 1940, the first prefects were appointed with Kevin Bradley, Geoffrey Meyer, John White, Bernard Williams, Charles Cripps and Ronald Hesford undertaking the positions.

 St Patrick's Day in 1943 was marked with sports and surfing, which was the origin of the popular St Patrick's Day tradition Nagle participates every year.

 During the 60s, bands began to form with 'Les Silhouettes' and 'The Doppler Effect' taking over the St Patrick's College music scene.

 In 1976, the Golden jubilee of St Patrick's College was built, with a new primary school being built.

 During 1994, St Patrick's College began the process of merging with Stella Maris College to form Nagle Catholic College.

 Currently, the St Patrick's College campus is home to the Catholic Education Geraldton branch and Leaning Tree Primary School.